AdK0101/COVID-Employment-Analysis-Report/README.md

 Note that all of this data was taken from data published by StatCan.

 Key to Data:
-- Dat5 contains employment figures about individual regions in Canada.
-Dat7 contains employment data for the entirety of Canada.
+- 'regional.csv' contains employment figures about individual regions in Canada. 'national.csv' contains employment data for the entirety of Canada.
 - Regions in this data are split into 4:
     - Region 1: Atlantic Canada
     - Region 2: Central Canada